 This language lesson is designed for 3 to 6-year-old children.
 It guides them to expand their vocabulary and improve their confidence in the pronunciation of some words.
-Matching activities are numerous and can be modified to fit different age groups and to enhance knowledge in other areas.
+Matching activities are numerous and can be modified to fit different age groups and enhance knowledge in other areas.

 - It improves a child’s ability to understand the pronunciation of some words.